kalasherr/kalasherr/README.md

-Senior developer, DevOps, artist, teamlead, SEO, gamedesigner, playtester of GVSS studio
+Senior developer, DevOps, artist, teamlead, SEO, gamedesigner, playtester, owner, HR manager, founder of GVSS studio

 <!--
 **kalasherr/kalasherr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.